-Chronic rheumatic diseases and immunosuppressive drugs increase the risk of infection so that measures against MRSA infections (against methicillin-resistant yellow staphylococci) may be relevant.
+Chronic rheumatic diseases and immunosuppressive drugs increase the risk of infection so that measures against MRSA infections (against methicillin-resistant yellow staphylococci) may be appropriate.

 (From National supervisor)

 - Upon admission, all patients are asked about previous hospital stays, including stays at foreign hospitals.